andrewsantarin/FlexLayout/README.md

 * **row**

   Rows contain a list of tabsets and child rows.
-The top level row will render horizontally, while child 'rows' will render in the opposite orientation to their parent.
+The top level row will render horizontally, while child "rows" will render in the opposite orientation to their parent.

   **Note:** Rows can't be nested in on `floating` and `border`.